Doctor of Philosophy in Anthropology (PhD)

 Here, our students explore cutting-edge ideas that deepen our understanding of humanity in an age of scientific and technological discovery.
 Whether Arts scholars work with local communities, or tackle issues such as climate change, world music, or international development, their research has a deep impact on the local and international stage.

-The disciplinary and multi-disciplinary approaches in our classrooms, our labs, and in our cultural venues inspire students to apply their knowledge both to and beyond their specialization.
+The disciplinary and multi-disciplinary approaches in our classrooms, labs, and cultural venues inspire students to apply their knowledge both to and beyond their specialization.
 Using innovation and collaborative learning, our graduate students create rich pathways to knowledge and real connections to global thought leaders.

 The UBC library has extensive collections, especially in Arts, and houses Canada’s greatest Asian language library.
-Arts graduate programs enjoy the use of state-of-the-art laboratories, the world renowned Museum of Anthropology and the Belkin Contemporary Art Gallery (admission is free for our graduate students).
+Arts graduate programs enjoy the use of state-of-the-art laboratories, the world-renowned Museum of Anthropology and the Belkin Contemporary Art Gallery (admission is free for our graduate students).
 World-class performance spaces include theatres, concert venues and a performing arts centre.

 The Faculty of Arts at UBC is internationally renowned for research in the social sciences, humanities, professional schools, and creative and performing arts.

 As a research-intensive faculty, Arts is a leader in the creation and advancement of knowledge and understanding.
 Scholars in the Faculty of Arts form cross-disciplinary partnerships, engage in knowledge exchange, and apply their research locally and globally.